DigDes/SoapCore/README.md

 	//pass the modified message on to the rest of the pipe. var responseMessage = await next(message);

-	//Here you can inspect and modify the contents of returnMessage in the same way as the incoming message.
+	//Inspect and modify the contents of returnMessage in the same way as the incoming message.
 	//finish by returning the modified message.

 	return responseMessage;